Astronomy

 Grading Mode: Standard Letter, Pass/No Pass

 An overview of the origin, structure, and dynamical nature of the Milky Way.
 An emphasis on the different types of galaxies and their evolution through time.
 Observational techniques used to study galaxies and the evidence for supermassive black holes, quasars, and dark matter.
-May be taken for grades or on a pass/no-pass basis.
-Lecture.
+Graded or Pass/No Pass option.
+This course may also be offered online.

 Catalog Program Pages Referencing ASTR A104